 The Trust has established an Anti-Money Laundering Compliance Program (the "Program") as required by Section 352 the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001 ("USA PATRIOT Act").
-To ensure compliance with this law, the Trust's Program is written and has been approved by the Fund's Board of Trustees.
+To ensure compliance with this law, the Trust's Program is written and has been approved by the Trust's Board of Trustees.
 The Program provides for the development of policies, procedures and internal controls reasonably designed to prevent money laundering, the designation of an anti-money laundering compliance officer who is responsible for implementing and monitoring the Program, ongoing anti-money laundering training for appropriate persons, and an independent audit function to determine the effectiveness of the Program.
-The Trust's secretary serves as its Anti-Money Laundering Compliance Officer.